SL34K/fortniteIOSsignup/README.md

 # fortniteIOSsignup
 Simple python bot using requests to signup for bulk fortnite ios invites

+# Basic Setup...

+Download either catchallNoProfiles.py or gmailNoProfiles.py (gmail if you are using gmail, catchall if you're using catchall)

+Install the dependencies listed in the dependencies file (look below for the commands, google pip if you don't have it.

+Edit the file you are going to run either the gmail or cathcall and ONLY edit ether prefix - '' to have your prefix between the '' so if your gmail was test@gmail.com your prefix = 'test' if you are using catchall replace domain.com with your domain.

+Don't change anything else until you have the bot working.

 ###########################################################

 YOU RUN THE FILE YOU EDIT - EITHER GMAIL OR CATCHALL